TikTok STEM Feed Creator Interviews

 Objective

-At the beginning of 2025, the STEM Feed team was encouraged by senior leadership to form some “big bets” and challenge the status quo of educational content within the Short-Form Video (SFV) landscape.
-The product team was weighing two possible directions: (1) double down on STEM by increasing the supply of STEM creators to accelerate the growth flywheel, or (2) expand into a broader range of educational topics such as history, language, and the arts.
-This study aimed to help the product team form their roadmap from “big bet” recommendations and provide some insight into the future of education at TikTok.
+In 2025, only about 10%* of TikTok STEM Feed creators were making about 80% of the total STEM Feed content.
+So the team wanted to understand to increase the creator supply of the TikTok STEM Feed.
+In addition, the product team was weighing two possible directions for the Future of Education in TikTok: (1) double down on STEM by increasing the supply of STEM creators to accelerate the growth flywheel, or (2) expand into a broader range of educational topics such as history, language, and the arts.
+This study aimed to help the product team understand the trade-offs for both possible directions.

 research questions